ldonjibson/Banka/README.md

 ### Documentation
 **[Link to Documentation !]('https://ebanka-api.herokuapp.com')** List of endpoints exposed by the service.
-For full api documentation, visit docs